csmith-03/csmith-03/README.md

 ### Hello there! 👋

 - 🔭 I’m currently working on integrating Salesforce opportunities with LiquidFiles for internal company use.
-- 🌱 I’m currently learning Apex classes in Salesforce.
+- 🌱 I’m currently learning Apex classes in Salesforce and developing in ServiceNow.
-- 💬 Ask me about how I like to combine computer science and ethics.
 - ⚡ My Expertise: Python, Java, Javascript, Firebase, SQL, React, HTML, CSS, C
 - 😄 Pronouns: He/Him